First, we’d like to invite you to attend a PTA Social Event !!

 Volunteer Positions Overview

 Volunteering to help with a social activity is generally a one-day commitment, and is a great chance to meet people.
 Most events take place in the evenings or on weekends.
-(If you love social activities and are looking for more, you might want to be a coordinate for one of these events!)
+(If you love social activities and are looking for more, you might want to be a coordinate for an event.

 - Ice Cream Social.
 Set up, clean up, serve pizza, or purchase supplies. (< 4 hours)